 We regularly feature guest vocalists, instrumentalists, liturgical dancers and small group ensembles.

 Music from the rich heritage of traditional sacred music along with that of different world cultures deepens our worship experience.
-African drumming, Iona Community songs from Scotland, jazz, Taize chants from France, freedom songs from Africa – music from around the world joins us together as the beloved community.
+African drumming, Iona Community songs from Scotland, jazz, freedom songs from Africa – music from around the world joins us together as the beloved community.

-If you enjoy singing, consider joining one of our choirs: the adult Chancel Choir, youth Sine Nomine Choir, children’s Descant Choir, very young children’s Cherub Choir, or the Voices in Bronze (handbell) Choir.
-It’s a great way to get to know people and enjoy the small group fellowship and hospitality that defines Forest Hill.
+If you enjoy singing, consider joining one of our outstanding choirs and small ensembles.
+It’s a great way to get to know people and enjoy the fellowship and hospitality that defines Forest Hill.

 Hear selections from a past Lessons and Carols service here.